jhnwu3/ABMNet/README.md

 Please look in the modules/ folder for relevant pieces of code.

-## Potential future directions (that I wish there was time for), taking inspiration from the scientific machine learning community.
+## Potential future directions (that I wish I had taken the time for), taking inspiration from the general machine learning communities.